-Under Section 162(m) of the Internal Revenue Service Code, Intevac receives a federal income tax deduction for compensation paid to each of our CEO and the other Named Executive Officers only if the compensation paid to the individual executive is less than \$1 million during any fiscal year or is "performance-based" as defined under Section 162(m).
+Under Section 162(m) of the Internal Revenue Service Code, Intevac receives a federal income tax deduction for compensation paid to each of our CEO and certain other NEOs only if the compensation paid to the individual executive is less than \$1 million during any fiscal year or is "performance-based" as defined under Section 162(m).
 Intevac's 2004 Equity Incentive Plan permits our Compensation Committee to grant equity compensation that is considered "performance-based" and thus fully tax-deductible under IRC Section 162(m).
-Our Compensation Committee currently intends to continue seeking a tax deduction for all of our executive compensation, to the extent we determine it is in the best interests of Intevac.
+Bonuses granted under the EIP are not considered "performance-based" for purposes of Section 162(m).
+Our Compensation Committee may seek a tax deduction for our executive compensation, to the extent we determine it is in the best interests of Intevac.

-Report of the Compensation Committee
+Compensation Committee Report